Know your customer's credit condition... now

 The most important thing about soft pulls is that it is the exact same data and information as on a hard pull.
 There is literally zero difference in the data on the reports.
 With this, you can confidently prequalify a client with a soft pull, knowing when you or the lender subsequently goes to close on the loan with a hard pull there will be no deviation or score decrease.

-Full Credit Reports from TransUnion and/or Equifax
+Full Credit Reports from TransUnion, Equifax, and/or Experian.

 Accurate credit scores from FICO and/or Vantage.